What is an invoice?

 What to put on an invoice

-- instructions on how and when to pay
+- Say when and how to pay

-Different types of invoice
+Types of invoice

 Now that you know what a basic invoice is, let’s look at some of the different types out there:

-- Sales invoice – if you send an invoice, then it’s a sales invoice (if you receive it, it’s a purchase invoice).
+- Sales invoice: If you send an invoice, then it’s a sales invoice.
+(If you receive it, it’s a purchase invoice.)

-- Interim invoice – if you require progress payments on a big piece of work, you could send one or more interim invoices.
+- Interim invoice: If you require progress payments on a big piece of work, you could send one or more interim invoices.

-- Final invoice – the last in a series of interim invoices, a final invoice signals that the work is complete and that no other invoices will follow.
+- Final invoice: The last in a series of interim invoices, a final invoice signals that the work is complete and that no other invoices will follow.

-- Credit memo or credit note – these reverse a charge from a previous invoice.
+- Credit memo or credit note: These reverse a charge from a previous invoice.
 They’re issued when goods are returned or when a customer is overcharged.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
-You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the provided content.
+You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.

 - What is an invoice?